 Osaka Castle - Osaka Castle is one of Japan's most famous castles, known for sweeping views of the city from its hilltop perch.
 Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle to become the centre of a new, unified Japan under his rule.
 He was a daimyo (feudal lord) who rose to power from a peasant background.
 In the early seventeenth century, the castle fell to Tokugawa leyasu, the first shogun of the Tokugawa Shogunate.
-It was later used as a military armoury during WWII, and was also restored by the government in the late 1990s.

-Day 8-9: Depart Osaka
+Day 13-14: Depart Osaka